educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 - [Install the Configurable HTTP Proxy](#install-the-configurable-http-proxy)
     - You will install the Configurable HTTP Proxy, which will serve as an endpoint for the JupyterHub installation.
 - [Install the `conda` Package Manager](#install-the-conda-package-manager)
-    - You will install `conda` into `/opt/conda` in order to manage our JupyterHub environment and default user environment.
+    - You will install `conda` into `/opt/conda` in order to manage the JupyterHub environment and default user environment.
 - [Create a `conda` Environment for JupyterHub and Install JupyterHub](#create-a-conda-environment-for-jupyterhub-and-install-jupyterhub)
     - You will create a `conda` environment specifically for JupyterHub and install JupyterHub into it.
 - [Create a Default `conda` Environment for JupyterLab Users](#create-a-default-conda-environment-for-jupyterlab-users)